TLCFEM/suanPan-Manual/docs/Library/Material/Wrapper/Sequential.md

 ## Caveat

 Please do not include any viscosity related models into the wrapper.
 This container is only designed for rate-independent hysteric models.
+The response of attached 1D material models will be output when recorded.
+The output has the uniform size and data is arranged in the order as defined.